canonical/grafana-agent-k8s-operator/README.md

     interface: loki_push_api
 ```

-More detailed information about these relations can be found in [Charmhub docs page](https://charmhub.io/grafana-agent-k8s/docs/relations).
+More detailed information about these relations can be found in the [Charmhub docs page](https://charmhub.io/grafana-agent-k8s/docs/relations).

 ## OCI Images